biodiversity and human health

 While there is growing evidence that nature benefits human health, there has been little research on how biodiversity affects human health.

-More specifically, it’s necessary to have a more profound knowledge of the various areas in which biodiversity affects human health.
+More specifically, having a more profound knowledge of the various areas in which biodiversity affects human health is necessary.

-We are connected and intertwined with the rest of the natural world regardless of how we choose to live our lives.
+We are connected and intertwined with the rest of the natural world regardless of how we live.

 1. The Human Gut Microbiome